microservices-api/kubernetes-microprofile-lab/README.md

     couchdb-couchdb-0                           2/2     Running   0          3m
     vote-userx-ibm-websphere-5b44d988bd-kqrjn   1/1     Running   0          3m
     ```
-    You need to wait until the database deployment is available.
+    Again, you need to wait until the couchdb pod is ready.
+Wait until the value under `READY` column becomes `2/2`.

-1. Call the `GET /attendee` endpoint from the OpenAPI UI page and see that the server does not return any attendee from the database.
+1. Call again the `GET /attendee/{id}` endpoint from the OpenAPI UI page and see that the server does not return the attendee you created anymore.
+Instead, it return 404.
+That's because the data was stored in the couchdb pod and was lost when the pod was deleted.
+Let's upgrade our release to add persistence.
-1. Navigate into the sample application directory if you are not already:
+1. Navigate into the sample application directory if you have not already:
     ```bash
     cd kubernetes-microprofile-lab/lab-artifacts
     ```